 FCA - Financial Conduct Authority - almost all financial activities have to be authorised by the FCA.
 The FCA's job is to regulate and oversee financial activities to make sure standards are upheld and financial businesses are trading safely and legally.

 PRA - Prudential Regulation Authority - the PRA exists to make sure banks, building societies, insurance companies and other similar financial institutions are being managed safely, to control risk and keep customer money safe.

 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

 There is no legal limit on how much money can be sent to or from Malaysia, although banks and other payment providers may impose their own limits.
 Money transfer limits can vary quite widely between providers, and may also change depending on how you want to fund your transfer.
 You could find different limits in place when you pay by card compared to paying using a bank transfer, for example.

 MYR/LKR exchange rate trends

-To transfer money to Sri Lanka using one of the international money transfer providers in our tables, the fees range from 37.6 MYR with Wise to 267.1 MYR with OFX (but the fee could be even higher with a bank).
+To send money to Sri Lanka using one of the international money transfer providers in our tables, the fees range from 41.2 MYR with Wise to 105.2 MYR with WorldRemit (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you’re sending money, how much you’re sending, how you want to pay, and how you want the payment to be received.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.